-The island has been monitored by the bird observatory even over the Christmas period, indeed one member (DB) has already been present on 249 days this year !
+The island has been monitored by the bird observatory even over the Christmas period this year.
 One of the obvious features at the moment is the amount of water in the main pond (below), it is at such a level that none can previously recall, almost up to the path, obviously as a result of the persistent rainfall this last 9 months.

 27th December :- 2 Red-throated and 1 unidentified diver species, 7 Wigeon, 7 Common Scoter, 20,000 Knot between the east hoyle and the north shore, A Common Seal between the main islands and an appearance by the resident rabbit proving it is surviving the weather.
 A Redwing was noted over and a new Song Thrush was ringed.